-Once the warrants become exercisable, we may redeem the outstanding warrants (except as described herein with respect to the private placement warrants):
+Once the warrants become exercisable, we may redeem the outstanding warrants:

-- · in whole and not in part; - at a price of \$0.01 per warrant; - · upon a minimum of 30 days' prior written notice of redemption to each warrant holder; and - if, and only if, the closing price of the Class A common stock equals or exceeds \$18.00 per share (as adjusted for adjustments to the number of shares issuable upon exercise or the exercise price of a warrant as described under the heading "- Warrants - Public Stockholders' Warrants - Anti-Dilution Adjustments") for any 20 trading days within a 30trading day period ending three trading days before we send the notice of redemption to the warrant holders.
+- in whole and not in part; - at a price of \$0.01 per warrant; - upon a minimum of 30 days' prior written notice of redemption to each warrant holder; and - if, and only if, the closing price of the Class A common stock equals or exceeds \$18.00 per share (as adjusted for adjustments to the number of shares issuable upon exercise or the exercise price of a warrant as described under the heading "- Warrants - Public Stockholders' Warrants - Anti-Dilution Adjustments") for any 20 trading days within a 30trading day period ending three trading days before we send the notice of redemption to the warrant holders.

 We will not redeem the warrants as described above unless a registration statement under the Securities Act covering the issuance of the Class A common stock issuable upon exercise of the warrants is then effective and a current prospectus relating to those shares of Class A common stock is available throughout the 30-day redemption period.
 If and when the warrants become redeemable by us, we may exercise our redemption right even if we are unable to register or qualify the underlying securities for sale under all applicable state securities laws.
-None of the private placement warrants will be redeemable by us (except as described below under "Description of Securities - Redeemable Warrants - Public Stockholders' Warrants - Redemption of warrants when the price per share of Class A common stock equals or exceeds \$10.00") so long as they are held by the initial purchasers of the private placement warrants or their permitted transferees.
+None of the private placement warrants will be redeemable by us so long as they are held by our sponsor or its permitted transferees.

 We have established the last of the redemption criterion discussed above to prevent a redemption call unless there is at the time of the call a significant premium to the warrant exercise price.
 If the foregoing conditions are satisfied and we issue a notice of redemption of the warrants, each warrant holder will be entitled to exercise his, her or its warrant prior to the scheduled redemption date.
-However, the price of the Class A common stock may fall below the \$18.00 redemption trigger price (as adjusted for adjustments to the number of shares issuable upon exercise or the exercise price of a warrant as described under the heading "- Warrants - Public Stockholders' Warrants - Anti-dilution Adjustments") as well as the \$11.50 (for whole shares) warrant exercise price after the redemption notice is issued.
+However, the price of the Class A common stock may fall below the \$18.00 redemption trigger price (as adjusted for adjustments to the number of shares issuable upon exercise or the exercise price of a warrant as described under the heading "- Warrants - Public Stockholders' Warrants - Antidilution Adjustments") as well as the \$11.50 (for whole shares) warrant exercise price after the redemption notice is issued.